Tango Gameworks

-Tango Gameworks is a Japanese video game developer based in Tokyo.
+Tango Gameworks Inc. is a Japanese video game developer based in Tokyo.
 Founded in March 2010 by Shinji Mikami, previously of Capcom, the company was acquired by ZeniMax Media in October that year after suffering financial issues.

-Tango developed The Evil Within, a survival horror game released in 2014, its sequel, The Evil Within 2, released in 2017, Ghostwire: Tokyo, an action-adventure game released in 2022, and Hi-Fi Rush, a rhythm-based action game, released in 2023.
+Tango developed survival horror games The Evil Within, The Evil Within 2, action-adventure game Ghostwire: Tokyo, and rhythm-based action game Hi-Fi Rush.

+Tango's parent company ZeniMax Media was acquired by Microsoft in March 2021, making Tango the first Japanese studio in Microsoft Gaming's development portfolio.
+Microsoft closed the studio in June 2024.
+In August 2024, South Korean publisher Krafton announced that it had reached an agreement to acquire the studio from Microsoft for an undisclosed amount, while Tango also forged a strategic partnership with Microsoft.

 History

 Shinji Mikami had been with video game developer Capcom since 1989, working on several of its franchises and creating the Resident Evil series of horror video games.
 Over time, Capcom grew too large for Mikami, who also wished to develop games based around concepts other than horror, as he had for Capcom.
 For some time, he worked on a freelance basis, directing the action game Vanquish for PlatinumGames and producing the action-horror game Shadows of the Damned for Grasshopper Manufacture.
 He was repeatedly inquired by Sega to develop a horror game for them, which he rejected.
 On 1 March 2010, a 44-year-old Mikami and a team of twelve developers founded Tango in Odaiba, Tokyo, where he moved to from his previous office in Osaka.
 Shigenori Nishikawa, the director of MadWorld for PlatinumGames, joined the company in May 2010.
 Tango immediately began work on multiple projects, with a small team working for six months on a joke game that would have starred a cockroach standing on two legs and shooting a gun.